ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     v3c-atlas-data:
 ~~~

-v3c-atlas-data may be used to convey any atlas data NAL units of the V3C atlas sub bitstream for out-of-band transmission.
+v3c-atlas-data MAY be used to convey any atlas data NAL units of the V3C atlas sub bitstream for out-of-band transmission.
 The value is a comma-separated (',') list of encoded representations of the atlas NAL units as specified in {{ISO.IEC.23090-5}}.
-The NAL units SHOULD be encoded as base16 {{RFC4648}} (hexadecimal) representations.
+The NAL units SHOULD be encoded as base64 {{RFC4648}} representations.

 ~~~
     v3c-common-atlas-data:
 ~~~

-v3c-common-atlas-data may be used to convey common atlas data NAL units of the V3C common atlas sub bitstream for out-of-band transmission.
+v3c-common-atlas-data MAY be used to convey common atlas data NAL units of the V3C common atlas sub bitstream for out-of-band transmission.
 The value is a comma-separated (',') list of encoded representations of the common atlas NAL units (i.e., NAL_CASPS and NAL_CAF_IDR) as specified in {{ISO.IEC.23090-5}}.
-The NAL units SHOULD be encoded as base16 {{RFC4648}} (hexadecimal) representations.
+The NAL units SHOULD be encoded as base64 {{RFC4648}} representations.

 ~~~
     v3c-sei:
 ~~~

-v3c-sei may be used to convey SEI NAL units of V3C atlas and common atlas sub bitstreams for out-of-band transmission.
+v3c-sei MAY be used to convey SEI NAL units of V3C atlas and common atlas sub bitstreams for out-of-band transmission.
 The value is a comma-separated (',') list of encoded representations of SEI NAL units (i.e., NAL_PREFIX_NSEI and NAL_SUFFIX_NSEI, NAL_PREFIX_ESEI, NAL_SUFFIX_ESEI) as specified in  {{ISO.IEC.23090-5}}.
-The SEI NAL units SHOULD be encoded as base16 {{RFC4648}} (hexadecimal) representations.
+The SEI NAL units SHOULD be encoded as base64 {{RFC4648}} representations.

 ~~~
     v3c-ptl-level-idc: